anthonydouc/leveraged-token-sim/README.md

 # Setup

 - Ensure you have the required packages installed.
 This can be done through either:
-  - Ensuring your environment packages align with those listed in requirements.txt
+  - Install python version `3.9.0` and ensure python packages align with those listed in requirements.txt
-  - Or installing and running an anaconda environment using the environment.yaml file.
+  - Installing and run an anaconda environment using the environment.yaml file.
 See https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html for instructions on how to setup and use anaconda environments.

 # Running